savonet/liquidsoap/doc/content/external_streams.md

 ## Basic operator

-The basic operator for creating an external stream is `input.external`.
-Its parameters are:
+The basic operators for creating an external stream are `input.external.wav`, `input.external.rawaudio`, `input.external.avi` and `input.external.rawvideo` (depending on the format of the data produced by the external program).
+The parameters for the two first are

 - `buffer`: Duration of the pre-buffered data.
 - `max`: Maximum duration of the buffered data.